DavisStanko/battlesnake/README.md

     - In the event where there are multiple moves that aren't guaranteed death, the snake attempts to find the best move.
 In doing so, it removes moves that could result in deadly head on collisions.
 However, it is possible that there are no safe moves left.
 In this case, the snake just moves down.
 This is not a good solution and needs to be fixed.

 1. Choose best option when attempting to kill a snake via head on collision.
     - When approaching a snake diagonally there are two possible head on collisions.
 Moreover, when in the range of multiple snakes there can be up to three possible head on collisions.
-In the snakes current form, if there are multiple chances of killing a snake via head on collision it will jsut pick the first instead of the best.
+In the snakes current form, if there are multiple chances of killing a snake via head on collision it will just pick the first instead of the best.

 2. Deal with hazard sauce.
     - Battlesnake has multiple game modes.
 Currently, my snake was developed only for the standard mode.
 However, it would be interesting to adapt to modes with more variables such as hazard sauce.